Most of us have heard of omega-3 and probably omega-6 fatty acids. Omega-9 fatty acids, on the other hand, are not as well known.

 Therefore, you do not necessarily have to take them in with food.
 Nevertheless, the consumption of omega-9 foods yields a variety of health benefits.

 Moreover, you can find omega-9 fatty acids in foods in various forms, whereby favorable properties predominate:

 - Oleic acid (18:1): You’ll find the best-known monounsaturated fat in olive oil, macadamia nuts, goose fat, lard, or bacon.
 Accordingly, it is known as the fat behind the remarkable health benefits of olive oil.

-- Mead acid (20:3): Since it’s polyunsaturated, mead acid is the exception among omega-9 fatty acids.
+- Mead acid (20:3): Since it’s polyunsaturated, it is the exception among omega-9 fatty acids.
 Primarily, you can find it in cartilage tissue.
 According to studies, it can positively influence chemotherapy treatment and help fight cancer (Kinoshita et al. 20161).

-- Erucic acid (22:1): This monounsaturated fat has raised some concerns about its potential danger to humans due to animal experiments.
-However, this is not an issue for our Omega-9 food list, since you primarily find it in industrial vegetable oils, such as mustard oil (*).
+- Erucic acid (22:1): This monounsaturated fat has raised concerns about its potential danger to humans due to animal experiments.
+However, this is not an issue for our Omega-9 food list since you primarily find it in industrial vegetable oils, such as mustard oil (*).

 - Nervonic acid (24:1): This monounsaturated omega-9 fat can improve memory function.
-For example, you can find nervonic acid in fatty fish and nuts such as macadamias (Yuan et al. 20132).
+For example, you can find nervonic acid in fatty fish and nuts such as macadamia (Yuan et al. 20132).

 Benefits of Eating Omega-9 Foods